Commercial and environmental analysis

 Cellulose foam

-Still in development (and another product of Stora Enso), Papira® is similar to Fibrease but with the added benefit that it is also biodegradable.
+Still in development and currently in pilot stages in Sweden (and another product by Stora Enso), Papira® is similar to Fibrease® but with the added benefit of being biodegradable.
 It uses cellulose fibres, resulting in a lightweight shock-absorbent packaging foam.
-All raw material is also from sustainable sources.
+All raw materials are also from sustainable sources.

-As the material is still in development, it is difficult to comment on its strengths and weaknesses.
+As the material is still in its early stages, it is difficult to comment on its strengths and weaknesses.
 Still, it promises to be another step forward regarding eco-friendly foams.

 Stratocell R